EMAEuropean Master’s Programme in Human Rights and Democratisation

 Students are responsible for their own accommodation during both the first semester in Venice and the second semester at the hosting university.

-The EMA Office is available to provide advice and suggestions for accommodation.
-See these useful links for independent house hunting.
 Depending on the choice of accommodation, the anticipated rent per each student could range from a minimum of €300 to a maximum of €700 per month, with utilities and condominium expenses ranging from €85 to €250 per month.